 - Low-Rated Securities Risk.
-In general, low-rated debt securities (commonly referred to as "high-yield" or "junk" bonds) offer higher yields due to the increased risk that the issuer will be unable to meet its obligations on interest or principal payments at the time called for by the debt instrument.
+In general, low-rated debt securities (commonly referred to as "high yield" or "junk" bonds) offer higher yields due to the increased risk that the issuer will be unable to meet its obligations on interest or principal payments at the time called for by the debt instrument.
 For this reason, these securities are considered speculative and could significantly weaken the Portfolio's returns.
 In adverse economic or other circumstances, issuers of these low-rated securities and obligations are more likely to have difficulty making principal and interest payments than issuers of higher-rated securities and obligations.
 In addition, these low-rated securities and obligations may fluctuate more widely in price and yield than higher-rated securities and obligations and may fall in price during times when the economy is weak or is expected to become weak.
 Issuers of securities that are in default or have defaulted may fail to resume principal or interest payments, in which case the Portfolio may lose its entire investment.
 The creditworthiness of issuers of low-rated securities may be more complex to analyze than that of issuers of investment-grade debt securities. - Management Risk.
 Portfolio performance is primarily dependent on IICO's skill in evaluating and managing the Portfolio's holdings.
 There can be no guarantee that its decisions will produce the desired results, and the Portfolio may not perform as well as other similar mutual funds. - Reinvestment Risk.
 A decline in interest rates may cause issuers to prepay higher-yielding securities held by the Portfolio, resulting in the Portfolio reinvesting in securities with lower yields, which may cause a decline in its income. - Small Company Risk.
 Securities of small-capitalization companies are subject to greater price volatility, lower trading volume and less liquidity due to, among other things, such companies' small size, limited product lines, limited access to financing sources and limited management depth.
 In addition, the frequency and volume of trading of such securities may be less than is typical of larger companies, making them subject to wider price fluctuations and such securities may be affected to a greater extent than other types of securities by the underperformance of a sector or during market downturns.
-In some cases, there could be difficulties in selling securities of small-capitalization companies at the desired time.

-■ U.S. Government Securities Risk.
-Certain U.S. government securities, such as Treasury securities and securities issued by Ginnie Mae, are backed by the full faith and credit of the U.S. government.
-Other U.S. government securities, such as securities issued by Fannie Mae, Freddie Mac and the FHLB, are not backed by the full faith and credit of the U.S. government and, instead, may be supported only by the credit of the issuer or by the right of the issuer to borrow from the Treasury.
+In some cases, there could be difficulties in selling securities of small-capitalization companies at the desired time. - U.S. Government Securities Risk.
+Certain U.S. government securities, such as U.S. Treasury (Treasury) securities and securities issued by the Government National Mortgage Association (Ginnie Mae), are backed by the full faith and credit of the U.S. government.
+Other U.S. government securities, such as securities issued by the Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac) and the Federal Home Loan Banks (FHLB), are not backed by the full faith and credit of the U.S. government and, instead, may be supported only by the credit of the issuer or by the right of the issuer to borrow from the Treasury.